Comprehensive Oral Surgery Care, Jacksonville, FL

-Platelet rich plasma (PRP) is a by-product of blood (plasma) that is rich in platelets.
+Platelet-rich plasma (PRP) is a by-product of blood (plasma) that is rich in platelets.
 Until now, its use has been confined to the hospital setting.
-This was due mainly to the cost of separating the platelets from the blood and the large amount of blood needed to produce a suitable quantity of platelets.
-New technology permits doctors to harvest and produce a sufficient quantity of platelets from a small amount of your own blood, which is drawn from the patient while they are having outpatient surgery.
+This was due mainly to the cost of separating the platelets from the blood and a large amount of blood needed to produce a suitable quantity of platelets.
+New technology permits doctors to perform the same procedure in the office harvesting a sufficient quantity of platelets from a small amount of their own blood.
+This is drawn from the patient while they are having outpatient surgery.

 Why all the excitement about PRP?

 PRP permits the body to take advantage of the normal healing pathways at a greatly accelerated rate.
-During the healing process, the body rushes many cells and cell-types to the wound in order to initiate the healing process.
+During the healing process, the body rushes many cells and cell types to the wound in order to initiate the healing process.
 One of those cell types is platelets.
-Platelets perform many functions, including formation of a blood clot and release of growth factors (GF) into the wound.
-These growth factors; platelet derived growth factors (PDGF), transforming growth factor beta (TGF), and insulin-like growth factor (ILGF), function to assist the body in repairing itself by stimulating stem cells to regenerate new tissue.
+Platelets perform many functions, including the formation of a blood clot and the release of growth factors (GF) into the wound.
+Growth factors include platelet-derived growth factors (PDGF), transforming growth factor Beta (TGF), and insulin-like growth factor (ILGF).
+These function to assist the body in repairing itself by stimulating stem cells to regenerate new tissue.
 The more growth factors released into the wound, the more stem cells are stimulated to produce new tissue.
 Thus, PRP permits the body to heal faster and more efficiently.

 PRP Has Many Clinical Applications

 PRP can be used to aid bone grafting for dental implants.
-This includes onlay and inlay grafts, Sinus lift grafts, ridge augmentation, closure of cleft lip and and palate defects.
-It can also assist in repair of bone defects created by removal of teeth, or small cysts and repair of fistulas between the sinus cavity and mouth.
+This includes onlay and inlay grafts, Sinus lift grafts, ridge augmentation, closure of the cleft lip, and palate defects.
+It can also assist in the repair of bone defects created by the removal of teeth, or small cysts and the repair of fistulas between the sinus cavity and mouth.